leeownuh/quick-pay/README.md

 ## Technologies Used

-The Quick Pay Converte website is built using the following technologies:
+The Quick Pay Converter website is built using the following technologies:

 - HTML
 - CSS
 - JavaScript
-- Currency Converter API

 ## Screenshots